Git ID Switcher

 🌏 A Note on Multilingual Support

 This extension supports all 17 languages that VS Code supports.
 Additionally, for README documentation, we're challenging ourselves to translate into minority languages and even joke languages.
-This isn't just "global support" - it's "respect for linguistic diversity."
+This isn't just "global support" — it's "respect for linguistic diversity."
 And I'd be happy if this becomes infrastructure where commits that make the world better come from developers living everywhere, transcending language barriers.
-Quick StartA typical setup for managing personal and work (Enterprise Managed User) accounts.
+Quick StartA typical setup for switching between personal and company-issued accounts (Enterprise Managed User).
 Step 1: Prepare SSH KeysFirst, create SSH keys for each account (skip if you already have them):

 Register the public key (